 Letters to The Editor: Letters are published at the discretion of the Editorial Board and should be directly related to the published article on which it comments.
 Letters may not reference unpublished studies or reference "in press" studies that are not publicly available.
 The Editorial Board reserves the right to solicit a response from the authors of the cited article.
 Letters must be limited to roughly 500 words of text, 1 table, and no more than 5 references.

-Step 2: At the point an editor seeks revision of a manuscript, Archives will require, with submission of the revised manuscript, original copies from all coauthors of the journal's Authorship Form and Copyright Assignment available here: http://cdn.elsevier.com/promis_misc/dscaongoingrevision-2014.pdf.
-Review of the revision will not commence until the editors have fully and accurately received the completed forms from all coauthors.
+Step 2: At the point an editor seeks revision of a manuscript, Archives will require, with submission of the revised manuscript, original copies from all coauthors of the ICMJE form.
+Review of the revision will not commence until the editors have fully and accurately received the completed ICMJE forms from all coauthors.
 The editors expect the guarantor's group disclosure at submission to be consistent with the individual disclosures received at the revision stage.
 A written explanation will be required if this is not the case.
-Archives prefers that authors upload the Disclosure Statements and Copyright Assignment form(s) with the manuscript submission; however if this is not possible, please contact the Editorial Office (ArchivesMail@archives.acrm.org) for alternative instructions.Conflict of Interest: Authors must reveal to the Editorial Board any conflicts of interest that the Editorial Board or the Archives readers would reasonably consider relevant to the research, analysis, or interpretation presented in the manuscript.
+If it is not possible to provide ICMJE forms from all co-authors at the revision stage, please contact the Editorial Office (ArchivesMail@archives.acrm.org) for alternative instructions.Conflict of Interest: Authors must reveal to the Editorial Board any conflicts of interest that the Editorial Board or the Archives readers would reasonably consider relevant to the research, analysis, or interpretation presented in the manuscript.
 The Board will hold this information in confidence, unless the study is accepted and, in the Board's judgment, readers need to be made aware of the general nature of this possible conflict.
 In this case, a general description of the conflict will be published with the article.

 Redundant or Duplicate Publication